jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

     * Each of the coffee enhancers will be a Decorator, and each will have their own cost.
     * A coffee order will be a coffee type with as many Decorator enhancements added as desired by the customer.
 The final cost will be calculated by traversing the list of decorators and adding their costs.

-The Head First Design Pattern authors provide much more detail, but one has to purchase the book or subscribe to a service to view their example.
+The Head First Design Patterns authors provide much more detail, but one has to purchase the book or subscribe to a service to view their example.
 Another alternative is to visit the [Decorator Pattern With Real World Example In Java](https://www.codiwan.com/decorator-design-pattern-real-world-example-java/), which for the most part replicates the book’s Java code.

 In my example, I’m going to focus upon a different feature, the Drink Order Label.